cheduo/Teaser/tic-tac-toe/tic-tac-toa.md

 a detailed solution can be found in:
 https://www.geeksforgeeks.org/implementation-of-tic-tac-toe-game/

-Here I give a short Python solution.
+Here I give a short solution in Python and Q.